rebelsky/sams-assorted-musings-reflections/inbox-zero-05.md

 On to bidding, reading, and then some writing.
 For bidding, there are 175 papers for me to consider.
 Whee!
 But this is supposed to be a quick skim (or at least I think it is), using titles and, if desired, abstracts [16].
 As someone who is red/green color deficient, I wish they wouldn't use those colors to indicate how we've bid.
 It doesn't help that they use two shades of green and two shades of red.
 I think with just one shade of each, I could more easily tell the difference [17].
 Anyway, after about an hour of skimming, I had bid on each paper.
 I bid 36 as ones I would prefer to review.
 I think that's a generous number .
 I bid 88 as ones I would be willing to review.
-I think that's an even more generous number).
+I think that's an even more generous number.
 I guess I've been reviewing for long enough that I just assume that I can deal with most of the papers.
-That feeling also probably made the bidding a faster process; I didn't feel like I had to get everything "just write" or that I had to game the system.
+That feeling also probably made the bidding a faster process; I didn't feel like I had to get everything "just right" or that I had to game the system.
 I do hope my large number of "yes" entries makes things easier for the Program Chairs.